XaviSean/xavisean.github.io/index.md

 ## Quantum Field Theory

-This notes of quantum field theory is mainly based on Steve Weinberg's _The Quantum Theory of Fields_.
-I also highly recommand Michael Peskin's _An Introduction to Quantum Field Theory_.
+This notes of quantum field theory is mainly referred to Steve Weinberg's **_The Quantum Theory of Fields_**.
+The arrangement follows the development of the book.
+Some contents, including some maths and detailed clarification for particular models, are inserted for necessity.
+In this book, Weinberg constructs a powerful framework for quantum field theory based on integrated mathematics method and abstract theories.
+It's OK to encounter absurdities and obstables during reading, but keep in mind to stay patient.

+Besides, even though I will be glad if you appreciate my notes, I will suggest you more to perude the original book if you have enough interests and enough time.
+I also highly recommand Michael Peskin's **_An Introduction to Quantum Field Theory_** and Anthony Zee's **_Quantum Field Theory in a Nutshell_**.
+Both of them are renowned physicists and their works are talented.

 ### Markdown